-lava flow units from Hole 1206A carry a stable remanent magnetization and are suitable for the determination of preliminary paleomagnetic inclinations.
-Three early Tertiary polarity chrons were recognized in the lava flow units.
+Low-field magnetic susceptibilities, Koenigsberger ratios, and high median destructive field values (Figs. F47, F48, F49) suggested that the lava flow units from Hole 1206A carry a stable remanent magnetization and are suitable for the determination of preliminary paleomagnetic inclinations.
+Three early Tertiary polarity chrons were recognized within the lava flow units.
 Geomagnetic polarity reversals were not found at other Leg 197 sites.
-At Koko Seamount, 14 independent paleomagnetic inclination groups were identified, yielding a mean inclination of 38.5° (+ $8.4^{\circ}/-10.9^{\circ}$; 95% confidence interval) (Fig. F50).
-The preliminary mean inclination of the lava flow units suggests a paleolatitude of 21.7° (+ $6.4^{\circ}/-7.0^{\circ}$) for Koko Seamount.
+At Koko Seamount, 14 independent paleomagnetic inclination groups were identified, yielding a mean inclination of $38.5^{\circ}$ (+ $8.4^{\circ}/-10.9^{\circ}$ ; 95% confidence interval) (Fig. F50).
+The preliminary mean inclination of the lava flow units suggests a paleolatitude of $21.7^{\circ}$ (+ $6.4^{\circ}/-7.0^{\circ}$ ) for Koko Seamount.

 The paleolatitude result gained at Koko Seamount strengthens confidence in the correctness of the implications of the paleomagnetically determined latitude of formation for Nintoku, Suiko, and Detroit Seamounts.
-These volcanic edifices, each located progressively north of Koko Seamount, also formed paleomagnetically progressively farther north of the present location of the Hawaii hotspot (~19°).
+These volcanic edifices, each located progressively north of Koko Seamount, also formed paleomagnetically progressively farther north of the present location of the Hawaii hotspot (~19°N).
 Thus, singularly and as a linear group, the latitudes of formation of these four Emperor Seamounts establish that to reach its present position, the Hawaii hotspot moved rapidly southward during the Late Cretaceous and early Tertiary (i.e., from ~81 to 43 Ma).